punkstack/ninjaworld/README.md

 * There is no restriction in the number of otsutsukies deploying in a village.

-* If a village has more than one otsutsukies are in a village, then not only the otsutsukies are destroyed but also the village.
+* If a village has more than one otsutsukies, then not only the otsutsukies are destroyed but also the village.

 * A village and the neighbouring village are connected bidirectionally.